dzapataHDI/nomemory/The-MockNeat-Class.md

 This method is used to generate emails.

-Example to generate a random email address:
+Example for generating a random email address:

 ```java
 String email = mock.emails().val();
 // Possible Output: icedvida@yahoo.com
 ```

-Example to generate a random email with a fixed "domain".
+Example for generating a random email with a fixed "domain".
 This is useful when generating emails for a specific "company".

 ```java
 String corpEmail = mock.emails().domain("startup.io").val();
 // Possible Output: tiptoplunge@startup.io
 ```

-Example to generate an email with fixed "domains":
+Example for generating an email with fixed "domains":

 ```java
 String domsEmail = mock.emails().domains("abc.com", "corp.org").val();